davidpaps/london_airport/README.md

 ```
 As an air traffic controller
 So I can get passengers to a destination
-I want to instruct a plane to land at an airport
+I want to instruct a plane to land at an airport and confirm its arrival

 As an air traffic controller
 So I can get passengers on the way to their destination